-Just because 29 states and District of Columbia have legalized some form of cannabis doesn’t mean you can rock up to your next job interview with a joint hanging out of your mouth.
+Just because your state allows medical or recreational cannabis it does not mean you can rock up to your next job interview with a joint hanging out of your mouth.
 Drug tests are still common practice.
-Even for those with a medical marijuana license, questions remain about THC on the job.
+Even for those with a medical cannabis license, questions remain about THC on the job.
 How long does it take to detox?
 Does medical cannabis count as a prescription?
-How long does THC stay in your urine?

 When any new job offer, comes a new set of rigorous protocols.
 If you happen to work for a more-serious minded employer, that just might include an initial drug test.
 Worse yet, it could include random on-the-job drug testing.

 Did you know that in 2014, America’s peed in over 9 million cups for an on the job drug test?
 Of those tests, less than four percent turned up any results at all.
 That equals roughly 350,000 positive tests, most of which were for weed with prescriptions and amphetamines as the runner-ups.

 We have the Reagan era drug policies to blame for this continued practice of drug testing.
 In 1988, Ronald Reagan made it mandatory that all federal employees must submit to drug testing.
 Large national companies started to take note, and soon many companies across the country were following suit.
 It’s now common practice, with little evidence that it actually solves a problem.

 After all, if an employee smokes weed on their own time, does that affect their job performance?
 Especially if someone uses marijuana medicinally, it could actually serve to improve job performance.
 But many companies continue to make drug testing mandatory.
 Which means potential employees need to know how long does THC stay in your urine?